al1brn/geonodes/doc/macro-geono-splinepoint.md

 index_in_curve(point_index=None)
 ```

-> Socket 'Index in Curve' of node <&Curve of Point>
+> Socket 'Index in Curve' of node ERROR: Node 'of Point' not found

 #### Arguments:
 - **point_index** (_Integer_ = None) : point index